Holographic particle localization under multiple scattering: Introduction

-To model multiple scattering, we build our model based on the iterative Born series~\cite{Born.Wolf2003}.
-To make it computationally efficient, we first discretize the object into a series of 2D axial slices, and then calculate {\it both forward and backward} scattering within the volume.
-Our technique follows a similar computational structure as the multislice model \cite{Tian.Waller2015,kamilov2016optical,kamilov2015learning}.
-However, the latter only accounts for {\it forward} multiple scattering, and {\it ignores} back-scattering .
-Here we show that back-scattering becomes more important as particle density increases.
+To calculate multiple scattering, we build our model based on the Born series expansion~\cite{Born.Wolf2003}.
+To make it computationally efficient, we take a multislice approximation by discretizing the 3D object volume into a series of 2D thin axial slices.
+At each slice, each object voxel takes a uniform refractive index value.
+Between neighboring slices, the uniform background medium is assumed.
+By adjusting the voxel size and inter-slice distance, our model allows to flexibly trade off computational complexity for model accuracy.
+At the limit when the voxel size equals the inter-slice distance, our discretization reduces to the existing approaches in~\cite{Chew.Wang1990,chen1998experimental,Kamilov.etal2016a}.
+Our computational structure closely resembles the multislice model (\emph{i.e.}~beam propagation method)~\cite{Tian.Waller2015,kamilov2016optical,kamilov2015learning}.
+However, our model has the benefit of computing {\it both forward and backward} scattering, whereas the latter only accounts for {\it forward} multiple scattering.

-To compute multiple scattering, we introduce a novel 3D$\rightarrow$3D operator which can be implemented efficiently for large-scale.
-It uses a recursive computational structure, in which each subsequent recursion estimates the next higher-order scattering term within the object volume.
-This process is carried out until either the total field converges to a steady-state, or up-to an arbitrary order.
-For the first-order, our method reduces to the traditional single scattering model based on the first Born approximation.
-Next, we use a 3D$\rightarrow$2D operator to propagate the total field to the image-plane, which gives the final estimated hologram.
-Importantly, our multiple scattering model encodes information from high-angle scattering within the object volume, which is otherwise ignored in single scattering based methods.
-We show that this extra information leads to better recovery of the scatterers at larger depths.
+To compute multiple scattering, we introduce a novel 3D-to-3D operator to efficiently evaluate the {\it internal} scattered fields within the volume.
+The computational framework discretizes the 3D object as a set of 2D slices, and multiple scattering is modeled as recursive propagation among them.
+Starting from the initial field, each subsequent recursion estimates the next higher-order scattering term within the object volume.
+This process can be carried out up-to an arbitrary order until the field converges to a steady-state.
+To evaluate the convergence, we adapt a metric derived from the residual error of the internal field~\cite{vandenBerg.Kleinman1997,liu2018seagle}.
+Next, we devise a 3D-to-2D operator that computes the {\it external} scattered fields by propagating the multiply scattered internal 3D field to the 2D sensor plane.
+Finally, the intensity measured by the hologram is the interference between the scattered and the unscattered fields.
+This further complicates the model by introducing the ``twin-image'' problem~\cite{guizar2012understanding}.
+If only single scattering is considered, our model reduces to linear compressive holography.~\cite{Brady.etal2009}.
+As a result of multiple scattering computation, the hologram encodes information about the high-angle scattering within the volume, which is otherwise ignored in single scattering based methods.
+We show that this extra information leads to better recovery of the scatterers, in particular at larger depths.